spnorrington/CPP_Resources/README.md

 This collections is for demonstration and educational purposes only.
 ------------------

 This is a repository for demonstrating my knowledge of C++.
 I have tailored the code to asisst anyone in their journey of learning C++ by including detailed notes and explanations.
-I have developed a strong foundation in programming and use this cllection to reflect.
-I am currently working on showcasing my skills through projects that require implementing advanced topics and concepts.